mksaraf/kubernetes-lab-tutorial/content/storage.md

     root@nginx-pvc-3474572923-3cxnf:/usr/share/nginx/html# echo "Hello from NFS" > index.html
     root@nginx-pvc-3474572923-3cxnf:/usr/share/nginx/html# exit

-Since all three pods mount the same shared folder on the NFS, the just created html content is accessible from any of these pods
+Since all three pods mount the same shared folder on the NFS, the just created html content is placed on the NFS share and it is accessible from any of the three pods

     curl 10.38.5.89
     Hello from NFS